 Under the HCV program, the EID exclusion is limited to only persons with disabilities [24 CFR 5.617(b)].
 In order to allow all tenants (including non-disabled persons) who are employed and currently receiving the EID at the time of conversion to continue to benefit from this exclusion in the PBV project, the provision in section 5.617(b) limiting EID to only persons with disabilities is waived.
-The waiver and resulting alternative requirement only applies to tenants receiving the EID at the time of conversion at the time of conversion (e.g., due to loss of employment), tenants that move into the property following conversion, etc., is covered by this waiver.
+The waiver and resulting alternative requirement only applies to tenants receiving the EID at the time of conversion.
+No other tenant, such as tenants who at one time received the EID but are not receiving the EID exclusion at the time of conversion (e.g., due to loss of employment), tenants that move into the property following conversion, etc., is covered by this waiver.